leo-arch/pacfree/README.md

 b.
 A much better alternative is to place this wrapper, without modifying its name, in `/usr/local/sbin` or `/usr/local/bin`.
 In doing this, insofar as `/usr/local/sbin` comes before `/usr/bin` in `$PATH`, whenever you call `pacman` from the command line the wrapper will be executed instead of `/usr/bin/pacman`, which in turn will be executed later by the wrapper itself.

-I also added a simple function to `pacman` (-c | --check) to make it able to scan the computer looking for non-free, official installed packages.
+I also added a simple function to `pacman` (-C | --check) to make it able to scan the computer looking for non-free, official installed packages.

 Of course, it's far from perfect, but it's better than nothing.